-- A. New development will be expected to connect to any existing decentralised energy network (DEN); or any alternative strategies that can be demonstrated as being more efficient, clean and decarbonised than the DEN in accordance with the London Plan Energy Hierarchy.
+- A. New development will be expected to connect to any existing decentralised energy network (DEN).
 Where networks do not exist, developments should make provision to connect to any future network that may be developed, having regard to the possibility for this to come forward. - B. Where no decentralised energy networks are planned, or in exceptional circumstances where it can be sufficiently demonstrated that it is not technically feasible and/or economically viable to connect to an existing network in line with the GLA's latest Energy Assessment Guidance, major developments should incorporate on-site DEN. - C. Major developments within the Heat Network Priority Areas that cannot immediately connect to an existing heating or cooling network should be designed in accordance with the heating hierarchy set out in London Plan Policy SI3.D and SI4 B and should be encouraged for all developments where possible. - D. Where applicable and viable, applicants are required to consider the installation of low, or preferably ultra-low, NOx boilers to reduce the amount of NOx emitted in the borough. - 15.27 Heat that is created as a by-product of traditional energy generation is normally wasted; however, in DEN this waste heat can be used instead to heat local homes and businesses through a system of pre-insulated underground pipes.
-Decentralised energy can therefore play a significant role in reducing both carbon emissions, both by eliminating power lost in transmission over the national grid, but also by reducing the reliance of local development on this grid.

-15.28 The Council expects all development to maximise opportunities to incorporate decentralised energy to support further reductions in energy use and emissions.
-New developments should therefore be designed in a manner fully compatible with any existing, planned or future DEN - including appropriate design of building systems to minimise return temperatures - The London Heat Map, and in particular the Heat Network Priority Areas, should be used by applicants as a starting point to identify opportunities for decentralised energy in accordance with any relevant energy masterplan,
+Decentralised energy can therefore play a significant role in reducing both carbon emissions, both by - eliminating power lost in transmission over the national grid, but also by reducing the reliance of local development on this grid. - 15.28 The Council expects all development to maximise opportunities to incorporate decentralised energy to support further reductions in energy use and emissions.
+New developments should therefore be designed in a manner fully compatible with any existing, planned or future DEN - including appropriate design of building systems to minimise return temperatures - The London Heat Map, and in particular the Heat Network Priority Areas, should be used by applicants as a starting point to identify opportunities for decentralised energy in accordance with any relevant energy masterplan, the District Heat Manual for London (GLA, 2014), or equivalent replacement document.
+Map X (map to be inserted) shows the borough's decentralised energy opportunity areas.

-- the District Heat Manual for London (GLA, 2014), or equivalent replacement document.
-Map 15.1 shows the borough's decentralised energy opportunity areas. - Quarter Heating Network (EQHN), with an energy centre housed within the US Embassy; and the Battersea Power Station Heating Network, powered from an energy centre within the grounds of the Power Station.
+- Quarter Heating Network (EQHN), with an energy centre housed within the US Embassy; and the Battersea Power Station Heating Network, powered from an energy centre within the grounds of the Power Station.
 There are particularly good opportunities to create new and/or expand existing DENs in large mixed-use developments in the areas of major change, such as central Wandsworth and the Wandle Delta sub-area, and Clapham Junction. - 15.30 The Council will work with development partners to promote necessary strategic sustainable energy infrastructure.
 This may include developers identifying land and access for Energy Centres, DEN plant and district heating connections as well as making financial contributions towards establishing or expanding networks where works on-site or in the vicinity are necessary to mitigate the impact of development, or to enable the delivery of the site, as detailed in the Council's Planning Obligations SPD.
 Developers will be expected to contribute towards the costs of the DEN in line with the avoided costs of their own plant installation.
 Applicants will be expected to demonstrate the low air quality impacts of any decentralised energy network.

-LP12 Water and Flooding (Strategic Policy)
+LP12 Water and Flooding